fmay/ziggyusaurus/docs/user-guide/editor/Flow-settings.md

 ## Identifier
 Each Flow has a unique id.
 This is the value you will need to used when [launching flows via an API call](/user-guide/Launching-flows).

+## Lock/Unlock
+CLicking the padlock icon toggles the Flow between locked and unlocked.
+A locked Flow will prevents inadvertent changes to your Flow.
+A locked Flow will be clearly shown when you view the Flow in the editor.

 ## API Launch URL
 Press this button to paste the URL that [external systems should use to launch the Flow](/user-guide/Launching-flows).